tlefko/XPS13-9350-Catalina/README.md

 - This  esentially an ultra-simplistic version that is stable without the use of a deploy or complicated file installations and copies.
 - You can easily view all the SSDT patches along with configuration files for the bootloader as they are all documented clearly in the files.
-- This does include a copy of Clover, which of course I take no credit for.
-I am only responsible for minor changes in files and plists, as well as placement and instructions throughout the guide (as well as the work used from previous projects).
+- This does include a copy of Clover, which of course I do not contribute to and am only responsible for the provided files, patches, and kext placements

-Esentially, this guide is designed to provide a perfectly working setup with little knowledge of the topic and without optimization (because often they can break things).
-Most patches on the main plist use patches implemented by him as well.
+This guide provides a working setup with little knowledge of the topic and without optimization (because often they can break things).
 - Make sure you are using DW1560 for wifi or else KP.
 If not using remove BRCM kexts from CLOVER>kexts>other

-****This guide does work excellently however and will provide you with a near perfect setup for Catalina for your XPS 9350, and is currently my daily driver as I struggled using the referenced users files as well.

 # Styling
 - This guide is designed to be literally as thorough as possible to appeal to those who really don't understand many of the things in @maz-1's guide or some of the other users as they assume you would already understand this information.
 It does not cover complex topics like undervolting etc etc